mikeplavsky/words/essays.md

 Turning to possible alternatives, probably the most effective would be to improve the efficiency of X The key solution would be X, together with Y
 In conclusion, the main problems seem to be X and Y
+X often embody important elements of a country’s culture and heritage The debate over X has arguments on both sides
+X, it is said, would do Y
+Conversely, people who favour X say that Y
+It can also be said that X
+This begs the question of X
+Overall, I feel we should do X
+This means that X, while Y